jphall663/gai_risk_management/README.md

 Dataset\
 HELM: Bias\
 HELM: Toxicity\
-The Self-Perception and Political Biases of ChatGPT\
+The Self-Perception and Political Biases of ChatGPT <a href="#rutinowski-jérôme-sven-franke-jan-endendyk-ina-dormuth-moritz-roidl-and-markus-pauly-the-self-perception-and-political-biases-of-chatgpt-human-behavior-and-emerging-technologies-2024-httpsdoiorg10115520247115633">[Rutinowski et al.]</a>\
 Towards Measuring the Representation of Subjective Global Opinions in Language Models <a href="#durmus-esin-karina-nguyen-thomas-i-liao-nicholas-schiefer-amanda-askell-anton-bakhtin-carol-chen-zac-hatfield-dodds-et-al-towards-measuring-the-representation-of-subjective-global-opinions-in-language-models-arxiv-preprint-last-revised-april-12-2024-httpsdoiorg1048550arxiv230616388">[Durmus et al.]</a>